Skip to main content

 That transparency is a deliberate part of how Astramedica operates.
 The coordination role supports the journey.
 The clinical role belongs to the independent physician.

-Many leading physicians in Turkey hold international certifications, have trained abroad, and contribute to global medical literature.
+• Many physicians in Turkey hold international certifications, have trained abroad, and contribute to global medical literature.
 Board certification and facility accreditation provide structured ways to evaluate credentials.